Anwarvic/anwarvic.github.io/my_collections/_machine-translation/UMT_with_monolingual_data.md

 ---
 title: "Unsupervised Machine Translation with Monolingual Data"
-date: 2018-04-13
+date: 2017-10-31
-cover: /image2.png
+cover: /image0.png
+labs: ["FAIR", "Sorbonne University"]
 ---

-The second model proposed in this area was created by Facebook AI in 2018 and published in this paper: "[Unsupervised Machine Translation Using Monolingual Corpora only](https://arxiv.org/pdf/1711.00043.pdf)".
+The second model proposed in this area was created by Facebook AI in 2017 and published in this paper: "[Unsupervised Machine Translation Using Monolingual Corpora only](https://arxiv.org/pdf/1711.00043.pdf)".
 The proposed system follows a standard encoder-decoder architecture with standard attention mechanism assisted by a back-translation procedure